Durham Palatinates

 The Durham Palatinates are an English women's basketball team based in Durham, England.
-The Palatinates compete in the Women's British Basketball League (WBBL), the premier women's basketball competition in the United Kingdom.
+The Palatinates compete in the Super League Basketball, the premier women's basketball competition in the United Kingdom.

 History

 The Palatinates officially joined the Women's British Basketball League in May 2017.
 The Durham University-backed team is a relaunch from the men's Wildcats team that competed in the British Basketball League between 2011 and 2015.
 Women's university team and former Wildcats head coach Lee Davie was retained as the Palatinates' first head coach.